Introduction to The Right Estate Plan for You

 Recorded Estate Planning Webinar Available

-Mid Oregon Credit Union recently brought Estate Planning Attorney Jeff Patterson and his Estate Planning Essentials seminar to Central Oregon live in a webinar, The recording of Jeff, who is with Schwabe, Williamson and Wyatt in Bend, is available for free viewing on our Mid Oregon YouTube channel.
-At a little over 1 hour and 20 minutes, Jeff covers some key estate planning concerns, while answering questions from the live attendees.
+Mid Oregon Credit Union has asked Estate Planning Attorney Jeff Patterson and his Estate Planning Essentials seminar to Central Oregon in a seminar on June 6th, You can register here to attend this free workshop, Jeff, who is with Lynch Murphy McLane LLP in Bend, also has a past presentation available for free viewing on our Mid Oregon YouTube channel.
+Jeff covers some key estate planning concerns, while answering questions from the live attendees.
 You can also watch it below.